 sudo apt update && sudo apt upgrade

-You can then install your distro using PowerShell.
-To install one of those distros, navigate to the folder which contains the newly downloaded Linux distributions.
-Once in that folder, run the following command in PowerShell (where app_name.aspx is the name of the distribution file):
+To install the downloaded distribution, navigate to the directory which contains the newly downloaded Linux distributions.
+Once in that directory, run the following command in PowerShell (where app_name.aspx is the name of the distribution file).

 $userenv = [System.Environment]::GetEnvironmentVariable("Path", "User") [System.Environment]::SetEnvironmentVariable("PATH", $userenv + ";C:\Users\Admin\Ubuntu", "User")

-Now, we can start the distro by typing in uubuntu.exe.
+Now, we can start the distro by typing in ubuntu.exe.
 Next, we should initialize the new instance.

 During the last stage of the installation, the distro's files will be decompressed and stored locally on your PC.
 This process may take a few minutes but is only required once.
 Later initializations should take less than a second.

-There are four basic steps to install a virtual environment on windows:
+There are four basic steps to create a virtual environment on windows:

 - Install Python